MA Documentary Journalism

 - digital high definition vision mixer

-- operation stations including Director (with access to multi-functional communications system), a Production Assistant (accessing automated programme time counts), Autocue Controller (synchronising camera on-screen prompts in live TV studio), Play-out Operator (responsible for queuing and output of pre-record and news packages).
+- operation stations including Director (with access to multi-functional communications system), a Production Assistant (accessing automated programme time counts), Autocue Controller (synchronising camera on-screen prompts in live TV studio), Play-out Operator (responsible for queuing and output of pre-recording and news packages).

-- 96 work stations including two hydraulic work stations for disability access
+- 96 workstations including two hydraulic workstations for disability access

 - a specialised production facility for television, radio, print, magazine and online news production

-- integrated 1GB network system
+- an integrated 1GB network system

 - Adobe Master Collection software (continual updates to latest versions)